-At this year's Mobile World Congress in Barcelona, Google and key partners showcased how businesses can take advantage of RCS business messaging, a new way for businesses to offer the sort of modern messaging experiences people have come to expect from popular over-the-top (OTT) chat apps like Facebook Messenger, WhatsApp and iMessage.
+At this year's Mobile World Congress in Barcelona, Google and key partners showcased how businesses can take advantage of RCS business messaging services, a new way for businesses to offer the sort of modern messaging experiences people have come to expect from popular over-the-top (OTT) messaging apps like Facebook Messenger, WhatsApp, and Apple's iMessage.
 Think interactive features like GIFs, read receipts and typing notifications.

 For the telecoms, RCS business messaging is an opportunity to stave off insurgents like WhatsApp, which has already stolen a massive share of SMS in the lucrative battle for the application-to-person (A2P) messaging market.
 A2P messages include receipts, flight notifications, banking updates and other alerts businesses send to subscribers.
 The A2P industry is worth roughly $55 billion and is expected to reach $70 billion by 2020.

 At the moment, A2P messages are sent almost exclusively via SMS, with businesses footing the bill.
 This makes A2P one of the last fronts on which carriers are still beating the OTT channels and monetizing text messaging.
 But with the upcoming launch of WhatsApp’s enterprise API and its early focus on ticketing applications, from travel to entertainment, Facebook appears to be eyeing a slice of the A2P pie.

 With RCS back in the news, here’s an overview of what the technology is, what Google is up against and why it matters to businesses and the software makers they rely on to communicate with customers.

 What is RCS and why has it taken so long?

 RCS, or Rich Communication Services, is the next generation of text messaging standard.
 RCS capabilities might include richer media sharing and native in-messaging features typically more characteristic of messaging services like WhatsApp, Messenger, and iMessage